Dung24-6/Dung24-6/README.md

 _**When I dare to be powerful, to use my strength in the service of my vision, then it becomes less and less important whether I am afraid.**_

 Audre Lorde

+_**Happiness does not come about only due to external circumstances; it mainly derives from inner attitudes.**_

+Dalai Lama